kudobuilder/kudo/CONTRIBUTING.md

 ### General guidelines
 - Master is always releasable (green CI)
 - All feature/bug-fixing work should have an open issue with a description, unless it's something very simple
-- Every user-facing feature that is NOT behind a feature gate should have an integration test
+- Every user-facing feature that is NOT behind a feature gate should have integration or an e2e test

 ### Pull requests
 - One core-team member has to approve the PR to be able to merge (defined in code owners file)